linorobot/linorobot2/README.md

     ros2 run micro_ros_setup build_agent.sh
     source install/setup.bash

+* You can ignore `1 package had stderr output: microxrcedds_agent` after building your workspace.

 #### 1.4 Install LIDAR ROS2 drivers (if you're using one of the tested ones):
 RPLIDAR: